 Bonjour mes amies!

 Vintage mes amies know that I enjoy traveling alone.
-But The Husband prefers that I don’t, so I called a dear ami very last minute to see if she was willing to take a short voyage avec moi.
+But The Husband prefers that I don’t.

-There are multiple reasons that I prefer to travel alone, but the primary reason is, I like to do my own thing.
-Over on Insta I shared a few tips on traveling avec un ami, here I’ll include those tips and elaborate more.
+There are multiple reasons I prefer to travel alone, but the primary reason is that I like to do my own thing.
+Over on Insta, I shared a few tips on traveling avec un ami; here, I’ll include those tips and elaborate more.
 Besides, I haven’t checked in avec mes amies on the blog in some time; this is a long-overdue catch-up.

 Is Time of the Essence?